Summer Enrichment Programs

 Columbia University Programs for High School Students: Summer Immersion at Columbia is delivered in 3-week residential and commuter programs as well as in a 1-week commuter-only program.
 Students choose from over 100 courses, covering a rich variety of subjects.
 They experience an Ivy League education and explore the creative life of New York City, the ultimate cultural classroom.
 Students are joined by a dedicated cohort of trained Residential Advisors who help students manage campus life, and guide them through exciting activities in the city.
 To read more about the different programs, read student testimonials, and apply online, click here.

 Temple University The Tyler Environmental Design Institute: This program welcomes 10th, 11th and 12th-grade students to explore careers within landscape architecture and horticulture in this hands-on program that incorporates science, design and sustainability.
 This immersive program utilizes the facilities on Temple's Main Campus in Philadelphia and the living laboratory of gardens and horticulture projects at Temple's Ambler Arboretum.
 Through design projects, visits by practicing professionals, an introduction to the latest computer-aided technologies and field trips to project sites, you’ll broaden your knowledge about the natural and built environment, advance your skills and discover creative career paths.
-No previous experience required.
+No previous experience is required.
 For additional information, program dates, and the application - click here.

 Bryant University Global Leadership Summer Academy: The Bryant University Global Leadership Summer Academy (or Program) provides you with five exciting days and nights on Bryant’s beautiful campus.
 You will participate in interactive sessions with Bryant International Business faculty, get to know Bryant students and alumni, and interact with business leaders at company visits.
 Bryant faculty, students, and alumni represent many countries.
 This immersion summer program will provide you with a transformational experience that you will be able to apply to your academic, professional, and personal future.
 Students must at least be rising juniors or seniors to participate in the academy.
 Program Fee: $1,100 – includes all program sessions and activities, overnight stays in dorms, meals provided by the program, local transportation to company visits, and assigned university student counselors.
 Limited scholarships are available.
 The online application can be found and completed here.

-Virginia Tech Black College Institute: Virginia Tech invites talented, high-achieving and intellectually curious rising high school juniors and rising seniors to apply to participate in a summer, residential, academic leadership program at the Virginia Tech main campus in Blacksburg, Virginia.
+Virginia Tech Black College Institute: Virginia Tech invites talented, high-achieving and intellectually curious rising high school juniors and rising seniors to apply to participate in the summer, residential, academic leadership program at the Virginia Tech main campus in Blacksburg, Virginia.
 Black College Institute (for rising seniors) will offer five-day sessions twice during the summer of 2020 and Black College Institute (for rising juniors) will offer a three-day session for the summer.
 All programs are FREE of cost to students!
 Students must arrange their own transportation to and from the Virginia Tech, Blacksburg campus.
 These programs are for students who identify as African American or Black.
 For more information and to apply, click here.

 Miami University (Ohio) Summer Scholars Program: The Summer Scholars Program provides a rich, early college experience for academically-talented rising high school juniors and seniors from across the globe.
 Students will join an engaged community of learners for an intense, two-week program in which they do the following: Participate in challenging, immersive academic modules centered on a specific topic or area of interest; Learn alongside our leading faculty and professional experts; Reside in a "living-learning" community with other Summer Scholars participants and get a real preview of college life — live in a residence hall, eat in our award-winning dining halls, and enjoy campus facilities such as our Recreational Sports Center and Goggin Ice Center; Attend special workshops on topics such as the college admission process and financial assistance.
 Get an insider's look at the college application process — learn about ACT/SAT test preparation, how to find the right college fit, how to write the best college essay, as well as get an introduction to financial aid and scholarships; Participate in special excursions to local attractions, such as Kings Island, the Cincinnati Zoo and Botanical Garden, and a Cincinnati Reds game; Receive priority consideration for merit scholarships and selective programs.
 For more information and to apply, click here.